fiches-me/cpes/info/tp/PW_4.md

     return endMatrix
 ```

-## Exercice Bonus
+## Bonus Exercise

 > [!INFO]
-> This exercice was added to e-campus for the brave List enjoyers.
+> This exercise was added to e-campus for the brave List enjoyers.
 It is not necessarily complex, but you have to do maths in python to achieve the goal.

 ```python
 def pascal(k:int)->list: